traviolus/simple-price-oracle/off-chain-service/README.md

 This application is responsible for getting the aggregated price from the `server` to be updated on the blockchain by sending an `ExecuteMsg` transaction to the Terra wasm module.

-The feeder also checks for returned values from the contract, if there is no matching symbol found on the contract.
-It will handle this case by sending the price without checking with the price deviation rule.
+The feeder also checks for returned values from the contract.
+If there is no matching symbol found on the contract, it will handle this case by sending the price without checking with the price deviation rule as if it is creating a new symbol on the contract state.

 ### Server